-I wanted to let you know that I care about you and feel your pain because I am victim as well.
+I wanted to let you know that I care about you and feel your pain because I am a victim as well.

 Thinking about the situation and losing so much sleep trying to figure out ways to help people like you, I decided to research and write about the stress you and I are experiencing, how it affects our health especially body weight, and to provide you with various ways that helped me reduced my stress to a controllable level.

-You might be wondering why not eliminate stress completely, but I want to let you know that every living thing especially humans need a minimum level of stress to function.
+You might be wondering why not eliminate stress completely, but I want to let you know that every living thing especially humans needs a minimum level of stress to function.
 If there is no stress, our stress hormone cell will cease to function, and when we are experiencing a stressful situation our body will not be able to handle it and the result will be catastrophic leading to death.

 Now let us define stress.